Forrest's pika: Distribution and habitat

-The Forrest's pika occurs in the eastern Himalayas and Kangri Garpo mountains in southwestern China (northwestern Yunnan and southeastern Tibet), Bhutan, northeastern India (Arunachal Pradesh and Sikkim), and northwestern Myanmar.
+Forrest's pika occurs in the eastern Himalayas and Kangri Garpo mountains in southwestern China (northwestern Yunnan and southeastern Tibet), Bhutan, northeastern India (Arunachal Pradesh and Sikkim), and northwestern Myanmar.
 It is observed in the high elevation regions of northern Arunachal Pradesh, above 3000 m from sea level in the Tawang district, and also in high elevation regions of the West Kameng and East Kameng districts.
 In 1997, it occurrence was reported just north of the Upper Dibang Valley district, in Medog County, Tibet.
 It does not occur in present-day Assam, which belonged to the former Undivided Assam before 1972.

-The Forrest's pika inhabits high altitude mixed coniferous and broadleaf forests, and shrubland thickets.
+Forrest's pika inhabits high altitude mixed coniferous and broadleaf forests, and shrubland thickets.
 It is also thought to occur around rock piles.
 It usually occurs on south-facing mountain slopes at elevations of 2600 to 4400 m above sea level.

-It is rarely found, and is one of the six pika species endemic to central China, with no true population studies.
+It is rarely found, and is one of the pika species endemic to central China, with no true population studies.
+The black pika was thought to be common to the Yunnan Province of China where it was first described in 2000.
+Subsequently, in 2011, a WWF-India team on an expedition to West Kameng, India reported sighting two black pikas at an altitude of 13,000 ft in the Thembang Bapu community-conserved forest area.

 Behavior and ecology

-The Forrest's pika is a generalist herbivore.
-Although very little is known about its behavior and ecology, the Forrest's pika is speculated to dig burrows.
+Forrest's pika is a generalist herbivore.
+Although very little is known about its behavior and ecology, Forrest's pika is speculated to dig burrows.
 Very little or nothing is known about its reproduction.

 Status and conservation

-In 1994, the Forrest's pika was assessed as insufficiently known on the IUCN Red List of Endangered Species, and in 1996 its status was changed to near threatened.
+In 1994, Forrest's pika was assessed as insufficiently known on the IUCN Red List of Endangered Species, and in 1996 its status was changed to near threatened.
 It was re-assessed in 2008 and 2016, and rated as a species of least concern because although the current state of its population trend is unclear, its population is not considered to be declining near the rate required to warrant the species a threatened status.
-Although no natural historic or ecological investigations have been done on the Forrest's pika, there are no known threats to its population.
+Although no natural historic or ecological investigations have been done on Forrest's pika, there are no known threats to its population.
 It is, however, possibly threatened by the loss of montane woodlands.
 The Chinese regional Red List has described the species as near threatened.